gardukman/thomas-the-book-search-engine/README.md

-# Book Search Engine Starter Code
+# Book Search Engine

+## Description
+This is a full-stack MERN application.